 There are 8 different types of alopecia areata, which are as follows:

-- Alopecia Universalis – Complete hair loss occurs on the scalp, face, and body.
+Alopecia Universalis – Results complete hair loss occurs on the scalp, face and body.

-- Alopecia Barbae – Patchy or diffuse (rarely) hair loss in the beard region.
+Alopecia Barbae – Causes patchy or diffuse (rarely) hair loss in the beard region.

-- Alopecia Incognita – Diffuse hair loss accompanied by the formation of yellow dots (sebum or keratinocytes) and miniaturised hair.
+Alopecia Incognita – Seen as diffuse hair loss accompanied by the formation of yellow dots (sebum or keratinocytes) and miniaturised hair.

-- Ophiasis – Comes from the Greek word for “snake” because of its wave-like appearance.
-Occurs at the circumference of the head (occipital and temporal regions).
+Ophiasis – Comes from the Greek word for “snake” because of its wave-like appearance.
+It occurs at the circumference of the head (occipital and temporal regions).

-- Sisaipho (Inverse Ophiasis) – Loss of hair on the centre of the scalp.
-Temporal and occipital regions are spared.
+Sisaipho (Inverse Ophiasis) – Results in loss of hair on the centre of the scalp.
+The temporal and occipital regions are spared.

-- Marie Antoinette Syndrome – Alluding to the French Queen whose hair turned white before the last walk to the guillotine.
-Characterised by hair turning white overnight with diffuse alopecia.
+Marie Antoinette Syndrome – Alluding to the French Queen whose hair turned white before the last walk to the guillotine.
+It is characterised by hair turning white overnight with diffuse alopecia.

-How Do Know If You Have Alopecia Areata?
+How Do You Know If You Have Alopecia Areata?

 Other than that, alopecia areata can also be accompanied by nail changes.
 According to a study published in the Journal of the European Academy of Dermatology and Venerology, nail abnormalities have been observed in 10-66% of the patients with alopecia areata.
 For instance, it can cause the following: